shanjali/Flower-Identifier/README.md

 A simple web application that allows users to upload a photo of a flower, which is then identified using a machine learning model.
 This project uses Flask as the backend and React for the frontend.

+## Table of Contents

+- Project Description
+- Features
+- Technologies Used
+- Setup and Installation
+- Usage
+- Folder Structure

+## Folder Structure
+The folder structure is as follows:
 ```
 flower-identifier/
 │